Corpseworm ransomware removal instructions

 |Symptoms||Cannot open files stored on your computer, previously functional files now have a different extension (for example, my.docx.locked).
 A ransom demand message is displayed on your desktop.
 Cyber criminals demand payment of a ransom (usually in bitcoins) to unlock your files.|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-Suspicious and/or irrelevant emails should not be opened, especially ones received form unknown senders (addresses).
-Any attachments (or web-links) found in suspect mail must never be opened, as they are the origin of a potential system infection.
-It is advised to only use official and verified download channels.
-Programs should be activated and updated only with tools/functions provided by legitimate developers; illegal activation ("cracking") tools and third party downloaders are deemed to be untrustworthy and high-risk.
-It is highly recommended to have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
-This software is to be used for regular system scans and elimination of detected threats.
+Do not open suspicious and/or irrelevant emails, especially those received from unknown senders (addresses).
+Any attachments (or web-links) found in suspect mail should never be opened, as they are the origin of a potential system infection.
+Use official and verified download channels.
+Programs should be activated and updated only with tools/functions provided by legitimate developers.
+Illegal activation ("cracking") tools and third party downloaders are untrusted and high-risk.
+You are strongly advised to have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
+This software should be used for regular system scans and elimination of detected threats.
 If your computer is already infected with Corpseworm, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Corpseworm ransomware's text file ("README.txt"):
+Text presented in Corpseworm ransomware text file ("README.txt"):

 decrypt files? write here: firstname.lastname@example.org